 • The app’s “name slug” (the unique identifier for the app)

-• See below for learn how to discover available apps
+• Check out the app discovery docs to learn how to discover and use available apps

 Getting started